Eustephieae

-Eustephieae is a tribe (in the family Amaryllidaceae, subfamily Amaryllidoideae), where it forms part of the Andean clade, one of two American clades.
+Eustephieae is a flowering plant tribe in the family Amaryllidaceae, subfamily Amaryllidoideae.
+It forms part of the Andean clade, one of two clades in The Americas.

+Description

+Vegetative characteristics

+Eustephieae are bulbous plants with often long-necked bulbs and linear leaves.

+Generative characteristics

+The pedicellate, tubular flowers are borne on a solid scape.

 Taxonomy

+It was published by John Hutchinson in 1934 with Eustephia Cav. as the type genus.

 Phylogeny

-This tribe was resurrected from the Stenomesseae in 1995 by Meerow.
+This tribe was resurrected from the Stenomesseae in 1995, by Meerow.
 The placement of Eustephieae within subfamily Amaryllidoideae is shown in the following cladogram, where this tribe is shown as a sister group to the remainder of the tetraploid Andean clade.